datascisteven/Melanoma-Image-Classification/README.md

 ## Data Understanding

 As the leading healthcare organization for informatics in medical imaging, the Society for Imaging Informatics in Medicine (SIIM)'s mission is to advance medical imaging informatics through education, research, and innovation in a multi-disciplinary community.
 SIIM is joined by the International Skin Imaging Collaboration (ISIC), an international effort to improve melanoma diagnosis.
-The ISIC Archive contains the largest publicly available collection of quality-controlled dermoscopic images of skin lesions.
+The ISIC Archive contains the largest publicly available collection of quality-controlled dermatoscopic images of skin lesions.

 There are three public repositories curated by SIIM-ISCC that we relied on for the project: